 Now comes the development, one of the longest of all phases as it carries all the major work.
 As the development team will start working on combining all the requirements of the product gathered in the concept and inception phase.
 It goes under several reviews and revisions for improvement until finalized.

 After development is done, the sprint is tested.
 During the QA process, the quality assurance team runs various tests to assure the functionality of the software.
 It’s the responsibility of QA to make sure if there are any potential errors or bugs, they are to be opened and addressed by the development team in the same sprint for timely releases.
 Once the quality assurance team approves, a possibly shippable product enters the market, is used by end users, and has a chance of receiving feedback, which Agile is willing to accept.
 Users can easily and practically suggest adjustments and that feedback is introduced to make the product fit their needs.

 Scrum/Agile scrum methodology

 There is no doubt that Scrum is the Agile Methodology’s preferred and most popular framework.
 The product backlog is kept up to date, and projects are finished in sprints.
 The objective is to finish all of the jobs within the allotted time frame of two weeks.

 This is another popular Agile development style that uses column representation to show the work in progress.
 Typically, the columns read To Do, In Progress, and Done.
 Nevertheless, it is adaptable to particular team dynamics.
 Companies that produce software often use virtual boards like Asana and Trello.
-Furthermore, platforms like Trello and Jira are widely used and respected throughout the world.
+Furthermore, platforms like Trello and Jira are widely used throughout the world.

-A collection of guidelines and methods are known as lean-agile.
+A collection of guidelines and methods is known as lean-agile.
 Lean Agile’s main objective is to maximize value and reduce waste.
 Eliminating any functionality that isn’t useful is the main goal.
 It is best to minimize switching tasks to improve team morale and boost productivity.

 There are many important and popular tools of lean for adding quality.